A successful, well-established brand is immediately recognizable, loved and cherished by its customers - sometimes even the whole world.

-Brands often confuse purpose for something admirable in regards to social and community contexts, as something "good for the society," as Syl Saller of Diageo writes.
-Mistaking purpose for a position leads to brands losing their ability to compete and be different from the rest.
+The mistaking purpose for a position leads to brands losing their ability to compete and be different from the rest.
 The purpose of the brand is contained in its culture and strategy, not in campaigns driven by "impassioned points of view."
-Building a brand from the ground up, or rebranding it, is responsible work.

-The 15 brand awareness strategies listed in this article have enough case studies and successful experiences by top companies to be backed with this hard evidence of their effectiveness.
 Branding is best left to professionals.
-You can browse directories on our website to search branding agencies based on their location, industry and expertise.
+You can browse directories on our website to search for the best branding companies based on their location, industry and expertise.